LimingXLiming/JiangLiming/_pages/Publication.md

 #### Major Conference Publication
+* J. Qiu, L. Jiang, M.A.Orabi, A. Usmani, Characterisation of damage patterns of composite floor system subjected to realistic fire scenarios, 12th Asia-Oceania Symposium on Fire Science and Technology (AOSFST 2021)
+* Z. Nan, A.Khan, L.Jiang, S. Chen, A. Usmani,2021, Thermal response of steel beam subjected to idealised travelling fires, 12th Asia-Oceania Symposium on Fire Science and Technology (AOSFST 2021)
+* A.Khan, Z. Nan, L.Jiang, M.Zhang, S. Chen, M. Khan, A. Usmani,2021, Heating impact of localised burning in large compartment fires, 12th Asia-Oceania Symposium on Fire Science and Technology (AOSFST 2021)
 * Liming Jiang, C.Cheng, A. Usmani, 2021.
 A Comceptual Timber-Steel Composite Section Using Char Layer as Insulation to Protect Steel, World Conference on Timber Engineering (WCTE2021), Santiago.
 * Liming Jiang, M.A.Orbi, J. Qiu, A.Usmani, 2020.
 Modelling concrete slabs subjected to localised fire action with opensees, 10th International Conference on Structures in Fire (SIF 2020), Queensland. (selected for JSFE).
 *  M.A.Orbi, Liming Jiang, A.Usmani, J. Torero, 2020.
 The Collapse of World Trade Center 7: Revisited, 10th International Conference on Structures in Fire (SIF 2020), Queensland. (invited for extended publication in Fire Technology).